Hinkley Point C nuclear power station

 Hinkley Point C nuclear power station (HPC) is a two-unit, 3,200 MWe EPR nuclear power station under construction in Somerset, England.

-The site was one of eight announced by the British government in 2010, and in November 2012 a nuclear site licence was granted.
-On 28 July 2016, the EDF board approved the project, and on 15 September 2016 the UK government approved the project with some safeguards for the investment.
+Hinkley was one of eight possible sites announced by the British government in 2010, and in November 2012 a nuclear site licence was granted.

+In July 2016, the EDF board approved the project, and in September 2016 the UK government approved the project with some safeguards for the investment.
 The project is financed by EDF Energy and China General Nuclear Power Group (CGN).
+The final cost was to be £18 billion in 2015 prices.